We Review Juicers and Blenders to See Which One You Should Buy

 Understanding the difference between how a juicer and blender works is crucial so you don't get any false expectations: the former extracts the liquids from fruits and vegetables to create juice, while the latter blends everything, so you not only get the juice but also all the fibres from the fruits and vegetables that are blended.

-There are two main types of juicers out there: slow juicers (aka cold-pressed juicer, masticating juicer) and centrifugal juicer (conventional fast juicers).
-We go in-depth on both types here, but here's a quick summary: slow juicers, while generally more expensive, are becoming the more popular type of juicers out there and are believed to offer a more superior quality of juice, primarily because of the way they extract juice.
+There are two main types of juicers out there: slow juicers (aka cold-pressed juicers, masticating juicers) and centrifugal juicers (conventional fast juicers).
+We go in-depth on both types here, but here's a quick summary: slow juicers, while generally more expensive, are becoming the more popular type of juicers out there and are believed to offer more superior quality of juice, primarily because of the way they extract juice.

 Slow juicers press and grind down the fruits and vegetables that pass through them, while fruits and vegetables in centrifugal fast juicers are spun at high speeds to extract juice.
 Because of how slow juicers work, they are also better at extracting juice from leafy greens as compared to the conventional centrifugal juicers.